 Mike Riksen is the Vice President for Policy and Representation for NPR and the public radio system.
 In that role, he is responsible for policy development, advocacy and station and community engagement plans on behalf of NPR as well as the hundreds of public radio stations across the nation.

-His work at NPR draws on some 25 years of experience working within the intersections of public policy development, corporate political action, public service advocacy, community engagement, and advocacy message development.
+His work at NPR draws on decades of experience working within the intersections of public policy development, corporate political action, public service advocacy, community engagement and advocacy message development.